 Loss of some of the fat from the injected area during the first few months (ie the reintroduced fat not ‘taking’ in the treatment area)

 Although fat transfer is not a particularly invasive form of surgery, just like any surgery, there is the potential for complications.
 Possible risks include:

 Bleeding or infection

-Your surgeon will discuss these risks comprehensively at your consultation and explain how likely these risks and complications are, and how they would be treated.
+Your surgeon will discuss these in further detail at your consultation and explain how likely these risks and complications are, and how they would be treated if they occur.